 The Emerging Scholars program was just such an opportunity.
 The program matches advanced undergraduate students with professors conducting ongoing research, for a yearlong fellowship.

 “You’re treated like a professional and expected to pull your own weight,” says Hondros-McCarthy, who worked with Psychology Assoc.
 Prof. Andrew Hostetler

 to investigate the needs and goals of emerging seniors, aged 55 to 65.
 “This was research that could affect people’s lives.
 It gave me a sense of purpose in the community.”

 Emerging Scholars is interdisciplinary, something Hondros-McCarthy finds typical of the University, where “faculty have friends across disciplines and there’s more room for innovation.”

 Listing all the accomplishments and activities of this dynamic young woman would be mind-boggling.
 From volunteering for Doctors Without Borders to writing about the Merrimack Valley Food Bank to wrestling rocks for trail building in Acadia National Park, Hondros-McCarthy exudes zest for living.

-When she leaves UMass Lowell for medical school, Hondros-McCarthy will look back on a rewarding education.
+When she left UMass Lowell for medical school, Hondros-McCarthy looked back on a rewarding education.